evilUrge/epicgames-weekly-freegames/README.md

 Replacing the environment variables `EMAIL` and `PASSWORD` for your epicgames store credentials.

 #### AWS Cloud (Fargate)
-To run the image AWS Fargate (ECS) start by creating a task definition that that pulls the image from `ricosorio/epicgames-weekly-freegames:latest`.
+To run the image AWS Fargate (ECS) start by creating a task definition that that pulls the image from `pull evilurge/epicgames-weekly-freegames:latest`.
 Note that you don't need to specify the host (by default it pulls from docker-hub).

 When it comes to how much resources the container needs, I find it enough to have 0.5GB and lowest version of CPU - 0.25.